Hxmwqk79/SkHype/README.md

-as everything I saw that allowed: voice calling + live file/data sharing relied on a centralised, or semi-centralised server, and this allows for a single point of failure, and requires trust/dis-trust. how to upload ".exe" to gitlab
+as everything I saw that allowed: voice calling + live file/data sharing relied on a centralised, or semi-centralised server, and this allows for a single point of failure, and requires trust/dis-trust.

 |Vision|
 I planned to found a program which:
 1st allows for a voice caller, how to upload ".exe" to gitlab